spacemeshos/testnet-guide/guide/setup.md

 ## Step 3 - Configuring your Computer

 ### Configure your Network
-In order to participate in the Spacemesh network and earn mining awards you need to configure your computer firewall (and in some cases your home network router) to enable the App to accept incoming Internet connections on TCP port 7153 and on UDP port 7153.
+In order to participate in the Spacemesh network and earn Smesh rewards you need to configure your computer firewall (and in some cases your home network router) to enable the App to accept incoming Internet connections on TCP port 7153 and on UDP port 7153.

 Please follow the instructions in [this guide](netconfig.md).

 ### Disable Computer Sleep Mode
-To finish the one-time mining process and have your Node participate in the Spacemesh protocol so you can earn `Spacemesh Coins award`, **you need to make sure that your desktop computer does not go to sleep or hibernate**.
+To finish the one-time mining process and have your Node participate in the Spacemesh protocol so you can earn `Smeshing rewards`, **you need to make sure that your desktop computer does not go to sleep or hibernate**.

 Follow [this guide](no_sleep.md) to disable sleep on your computer.